ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-3-1.md

-Chapter 3: Leading Digital Transformation: Strategies for Leading Digital Transformation
+Strategies for Leading Digital Transformation
 ========================================================================================

 Digital transformation is essential for organizations to remain competitive in the digital age.
 In this chapter, we will explore strategies for leading digital transformation.